 3 Things to Consider When Choosing Your Kitchen Counter Seating

-The wrong stool can make you feel uncomfortable because it’s not the right size or dissatisfied because it’s not the quality you thought it would be.
-You will find that the best kitchen counter seating is usually a combination of comfort and design.
+The wrong stool can make you feel uncomfortable because it’s not the right size, or dissatisfied because it’s not the quality you thought it would be.
+You find that the best kitchen counter seating is usually a combination of comfort and design.
 Because of the large variety available, it’s easy to be overwhelmed.
 So, you’ll need to thoroughly gauge what your kitchen design will require and your style preference before zeroing in on the stools you want to purchase.
-Below are some things to consider to help make sure you’re purchasing the right stool.
+Below are some things to consider, helping make sure you’re purchasing the right stool.

 #1: Consider the Measurements

 First thing’s first – knowing what your measurements are is the perfect way to narrow down your choices.
 You should determine which is the stool height is best for your design.
 Bar stools usually have a taller seat height at 30 inches.
 The average stool height is right in the range of 25 inches.

 PRO TIP: To calculate correctly, measure from the underside of your counter to the floor, and then subtract 10 inches for your perfect stool height.
 The best way to get this measurement is to measure from the floor to the seat (and never the backrest).

 Bar counters are higher than kitchen counters and require a higher stool.
 You don’t want to make the mistake of falling in love with a bar stool, only to realize you needed shorter, counter-height seats.

 Whether you’re shopping in person or online, it’s important to study the material.
 You need to fully understand how durable and sturdy that product will take into consideration your lifestyle.
 Heavier stools aren’t necessarily sturdier.
 If you have a smaller kitchen and your stools are also doubling as your dining space, take our advice and opt for swivel stools.